patshaughnessy/patshaughnessy.github.io/posts/2010-07-09-using-left-outer-join-with-searchlogic.markdown

-title: Using LEFT OUTER JOIN with SearchLogic
+title: "Using LEFT OUTER JOIN with SearchLogic"
 date: 2010/07/09
 tag: Ruby